Updated June 2022

 - Writing A Lease Agreement For Renting A Room

 - Taxes When Renting Out A Room In Your Home

 - How To Rent Out A Room: Doing It Right Pays Off

 If you have unused space in your home, renting out a room might be a nice way to earn some extra cash.
 Renting out a room in your house may be an actual bedroom, mother-in-law space, or some combination of bedroom and bathroom, plus kitchen access.

 No matter what space you decide to rent, realize that it means you will have another person living in your home.
-There will be times where you get along wonderfully and also when they will probably get on your nerves at some point.
+There will be times when you get along wonderfully and also when they will probably get on your nerves at some point.

 Remember that renting out a room is different from subletting, which happens when you are renting a place you don’t own, but rent your space to someone else, while still being responsible for rent to the landlord.